iBicha/playlet/README.md

 - 🕵️ No Tracking
 - 🛡️ Privacy driven (uses Invidious backend)
 - ⚔️ SponsorBlock integration (skips undesirable sections in videos)
-- 📱 Cast from phone
+- 📱 Browse, search, and cast from phone using the web app
 - 🔮 Picture-in-picture mode
 - ⚡ Fast!
 [Check out how we compare with the official Youtube app](https://youtu.be/qmSvA-QQW20)

 ### Cast from phone
-1. Open settings in Playlet
+1. Open "Web app" tab in Playlet
 1. Scan QR Code with Phone
-1. Enter video ID or video url, and press Play button
+1. Browse or search videos
+1. Click the video and choose the "Play on TV" option

 ### Picture-in-picture
 - When viewing a video in full screen, press ⬇️ (down) button on your remote to shrink the video